political points

 - Thomas, February 17, 2025

 Promised tariffs have once again stoked the fires of inflation in the United States.
-The price of eggs and gasoline are no lower, if not higher.
+The prices of eggs and gasoline are no lower, if not higher.
 Adding hundreds of thousands of Americans to the unemployment line through DOGE dismissals of federal workers is not the sound economy we were promised in the 2024 elections.

 - Thomas, February 16, 2025